antgroup/Agentar-DeepFinance-100K/README.md

 - **Universality and Standardization of Methodology**

-  During the multidimensional CoT knowledge extraction process, key factors such as **reasoning necessity, text length, and logic synthesizer** design were rigorously tested.
+  During the multidimensional CoT knowledge extraction process, key factors such as **reasoning necessity, text length, and synthesizer** design were rigorously tested.
 This led to the development of **a reusable "High-Quality CoT Evaluation Framework"**.
 The framework not only provides theoretical support for constructing the dataset but also offers methodological guidance for financial institutions to independently optimize and expand their context-specific datasets, thereby driving the development of industry-wide technical standards.

 - **Fostering End-to-End Intelligent Agent Capabilities**